Tanner3644/the-hockey-game/README.md

 # The Hockey Game

 A table top board game I developed through two years of following the design process.
-The designs for everything you see below was made by me in [Gravit Designer](https://www.designer.io/en/).
+The designs for everything you see below were made by me in [Gravit Designer](https://www.designer.io/en/).

 * 1st generation
   * Cardboard game board